Nephridium: Metanephridia

 A metanephridium (meta = "after") is a type of excretory gland found in many types of invertebrates such as annelids, arthropods and mollusca.
 (In mollusca, it is known as the Bojanus organ.)

-A metanephridium typically consists of a ciliated funnel opening into the body cavity, or coelom connected to a duct which may be variously glandularized, folded or expanded (vesiculate) and which typically opens to the organism's exterior.
+A metanephridium typically consists of the nephrostome (a ciliated funnel) opening into the body cavity, connected to a duct which may be variously glandularized, folded or expanded (vesiculate) and which typically opens to the organism's exterior.
 These ciliated tubules pump water carrying surplus ions, metabolic waste, toxins from food, and useless hormones out of the organism by directing them down funnel-shaped bodies called nephrostomes.
 This waste is passed out of the organism at the nephridiopore.
 The primary urine produced by filtration of blood (or a similarly functioning fluid) is modified into secondary urine through selective reabsorption by the cells lining the metanephridium.

 Saccate metanephridia

 The saccate metanephridia are excretory glands which function similarly to the metanephridia.
 They are found in the arthropods: coxal glands of arachnids, antennal (or green) glands and maxillary glands of crustaceans, etc.

 The saccate metanephridia filter the fluid of the hemocoel, as opposed to the metanephridia which filter coelomic fluid.
 In a saccate metanephridium, there is a ciliated funnel covered with a membrane that helps to filter the hemocoel of heavy particles (such as proteins and carbohydrates) before the fluid even enters the funnel.
 Inside the funnel, the fluid is further processed through selective reabsorption, and eventually excreted from the nephridiopore.

 In Crustacea, the saccate metanephridia are associated with the antennae and form the antennal gland.
 In freshwater crustacea, the saccate metanephridia are especially large due to their role in osmoregulation; crustacea must remove large amounts of water from the tissues, as the cells are hypertonic to the surrounding water.